misapema-jyfl/popTauPy/README.md

 E.g. in the case where the rate coefficient is evaluated using the Voronov formula, one would specify the charge state specific uncertainties in the file "./elemental_data/voronov_k.csv"

-* voronov_rate is now called as a function of the average energy of the MB distribution, instead of the temperature.